Cobrettie/notes/topics/javascript.md

 processUserInput(greeting);

 // a bit confusing at first
-// the above example is a synchrounous callback, because it is executed immediately
+// the above example is a synchronous callback, because it is executed immediately
 ```

-SCRATCH NOTES